Natsuhou/Medieval-Lords-Bosses/README.md

 # Medieval Lords Bosses
-Hi, I'm assuming that you're from the Medieval Lords minecraft server if you're here.

 ### Reason for this repository ###
 The reason I made this is for the future generations of the server who would like to contribute.